 If you’ve ever wondered about, or only just heard about, Juneteenth, you’re not alone.
 Juneteeth is the oldest annual celebration commemorating the ending of slavery in this country.
-In Pennsylvania, Allegheny County recently joined several other cities and counties to make it a paid holiday for county employees.
+In 2020, Allegheny County in Pennsylvania joined several other cities and counties to make Juneteenth a paid holiday for county employees.
 Here we break down the four things you need to know to understand this holiday, to participate meaningfully in any discussions about it, and to establish policies that best fit your organization before the next Juneteenth.

 - What is Juneteenth